riv3ty/I4MHUM4N/README.md

 # I4MHUM4N
-Discord Bot Based on Python fo a school project
+Discord Bot Based on Python for a school project